Mix Application Commands#

 turn_Locator

-If no part has been picked, rotates the FlexiBowl® and restarts the multi-component search
+If no part has been picked, rotate the FlexiBowl® and restart the multi-component search

 Pattern_n;x;y;r